siosonel/browser-run/README.md

   --mock         Path to code to handle requests for mocking a dynamic back-end --input        Input type.
 Defaults to 'javascript', can be set to 'html'.
+  --node         Enable nodejs apis in electron --no-sandbox   Set this to run electron outside of a sandbox, may be required in a docker container to pipe browser stdout and stderr streams to another process or console
-  --node         Enable nodejs apis in electron --basedir      Set this if you need to require node modules in node mode --help         Print help
+  --basedir      Set this if you need to require node modules in node mode --help         Print help
 ```